Sustainable Development Goal 15: Target 15.8: Prevent invasive alien species on land and in water ecosystems

 The full title of Target 15.8 is: "By 2020, introduce measures to prevent the introduction and significantly reduce the impact of invasive alien species on land and water ecosystems and control or eradicate the priority species."

 This target has one Indicator: Indicator is 15.8.1 is the "Proportion of countries adopting relevant national legislation and adequately resourcing the prevention or control of invasive alien species".

-Poaching is defined by illegal hunting and capturing of wild animals.
-The world is facing an unprecedented spike in illegal wildlife trade.
-It is the largest direct threat to the future of many of the world's most threatened and vulnerable species.

 Wildlife poaching and trafficking threaten biodiversity and ecosystems as well as local livelihoods, wellbeing and security.
 Trafficking is normally driven by organized crime, and made easy by corruption and weak governance.
-Trafficking is a cross-cutting issue.
-Hence, addressing SDG 15.7 also addresses many other SDGs.

 Target 15.9: Integrate ecosystem and biodiversity in governmental planning

 The full title of Target 15.9 is: "By 2020, integrate ecosystem and biodiversity values into national and local planning, development processes, poverty reduction strategies and accounts."

 Indicator is 15.9.1 is the "Progress towards national targets established in accordance with Aichi Biodiversity Target 2 of the Strategic Plan for Biodiversity 2011–2020".

-"Aichi Biodiversity Target 2" addresses the underlying causes of biodiversity loss by mainstreaming biodiversity across government and society.
-The target is to have all biodiversity values integrated into national and local development by 2020 as well the incorporation of planning processes into national reporting systems.
+"Aichi Biodiversity Target 2" addresses the underlying causes of biodiversity loss.

-As at January 2020, 129 parties, including the European Union, had reported their sixth national report.
-It was found that "about half the parties had made progress towards their targets, but not at a rate that will allow them to meet their goals".

 Target 15.a: Increase financial resources to conserve and sustainably use ecosystem and biodiversity

 The full title of Target 15.a is: "Mobilize and significantly increase financial resources from all sources to conserve and sustainably use biodiversity and ecosystems."

 This target has one Indicator: Indicator 15.a.1 is the "Official development assistance and public expenditure on conservation and sustainable use of biodiversity and ecosystems".

-The official development assistance (ODA) is defined by "the flows to countries and territories on the Development Assistance Committee (DAC) list of ODA recipients and to multilateral institutions".
-Institutions can by official agencies, state and local governments.
-The transactions should mainly promote the economic development and welfare of developing countries.

-The Organization for Economic Cooperation and Development (OECD) highlights the fact that biodiversity-related ODA may often target multiple objectives at the same time, such as climate change and gender equality.